fsiegrist/devops-bootcamp-07-docker/Exercises.md

   mysql-data:
 ```

-Step 3: Start the containers user docker-compose\
+Step 3: Start the containers user docker-compose
 ```sh
 cd </path/to/directory/container/docker-compose.yaml/>
 docker-compose up -d
 ```

-Step 3: Open phpmyadmin in the browser\
+Step 4: Open phpmyadmin in the browser\
 Open [localhost:8081](http://localhost:8081) in your browser and login with root:secret (see MYSQL_ROOT_PASSWORD in exercise 1) or admin:admin (see MYSQL_USER and MYSQL_PASSWORD in exercise 1).

 </details>